...ready to learn, thrive and flourish together...

 Terms of Reference for the Governing Body (see below).

 As a Multi Academy Trust, the Aquila Board of Directors hold ultimate responsibility for the governance in each Academy.
 However, to build and support local provision and ensure that each school stays true to their founding purpose, the Board delegates responsibilities to each Academy.
 This is outlined in a document called a Scheme of Delegation which can be accessed using the link above.
-A personalised version of this document is waiting to be signed and will uploaded as soon as possible.
+A personalised version of this document can be accessed at the top of this page.